"For those tenderfoots who can't understand

 CORONET BAND: Part of a horse referring to the lower part of the pastern immediately above the hoof.
 Also referred to as a "band."

-COWBOY: Answering to the term that generally describes all western cattlemen; as well as a lifestyle.
-Fact is most people simply assume because “cowboy” tends to translate to “cowfeller,” that you have to be a guy to learn the principles of “cowboy.”
+COWBOY: Answering to the term that generally describe those who draw a wage from working cattle; as well as a lifestyle.
+A true American icon that has found a way to survive amidst an ever-changing world that threaten their existence.
+Fact is, most people simply assume because “cowboy” tends to translate to “cowfeller,” that you have to be a guy to learn the principles of “cowboy.”
 Whether male or female, it is the attitude you carry thru life, it is the approach when you take on a job, it is the expectation when you give someone your word and it is the “light-hand” when riding your horse.
 It embodies the “Code of the West” not in the boots one wears but in the life they lead.
-There is more to being “Cowboy” than some guy sitting on a horse in a hat and boots"I've met many gals who are much better cowboys than a lot of men I've met."
+There is more to being “Cowboy” than just sitting on a horse in hat and boots.
+"I've met many gals who are much better cowboys than a lot of men I know."

 COW HORSE: A horse that is trained to work with cattle i.e. roping, cutting.
 Most usually a Quarter Horse.
 Also known as having